google/bumble/docs/mkdocs/src/index.md

 eventually added.
 Support for BLE is therefore currently somewhat more advanced than for Classic.

 !!! warning
-    This project is still very much experimental and in an alpha state where a lot of things are still missing or broken, and what's there changes frequently.
+    This project is still in an early state of development where some things are still missing or broken, and what's implemented may change and evolve frequently.
-    Also, there are still a few hardcoded values/parameters in some of the examples and apps which need to be changed (those will eventually be command line arguments, as appropriate)

 Overview
 --------